George Morgan (merchant): Prospect Farm

 On April 1, 1779, Morgan bought 210 acres of land in Princeton, New Jersey, where he built a stone farmhouse with splendid eastern vista, and named his estate the Prospect Farm.
 Along with regular farming, he conducted scientific experiments by growing different varieties of corn from various climate zones; maintained a model aviary; developed methods of pest control, in particular, aimed at the hessian fly.
-In the words of Manasseh Cutler, who visited George Morgan in July 1787, "Here I saw the Hessian fly, as it called, which has done immense injury for wheat.
+In the words of Manasseh Cutler, who visited George Morgan in July 1787, "Here I saw the Hessian fly, as it called, which has done immense injury to wheat.
 Our country is under much obligation to this gentleman for the discoveries he has made, and the information he has given respecting this insect, in consequence of his experiments.
-It has enabled the farmers in this part of the country to get rid of an insect that had wholly cut off their crops of grain for several years successfully."
+It has enabled the farmers in this part of the country to get rid of an insect that had wholly cut off their crops of grain for several years successively."
 The Philadelphia Society for Promoting Agriculture awarded to Morgan its first gold medal for improvements in farming.